luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 (silenced vs. unregulated and enhanced vs unregulated) from most positive differences to most negative differences.
 Hence, maps with most differences come first and last.
 2.) all motif RNA-maps as PDFs

-More infos: This analysis can be done with all input tables describing exons, wherever they come from, if they contain the necessary pieces of information:
-1.) exon start coordinate
-2.) exon end
-3.) scaffold/chromosome of exon
-4.) strand
-5.) flanking borders of flanking exons
-6.) group IDs

 ## Intron Retention Workflow
 Extract from vast-tools output table **intron retention** events
 ```bash